evanjcooper/SQL-Portfolio-Projects/README.md

 <h2 align="center">💻 Welcome to my SQL Portfolio 💻</h2>
 <h3 align="center">The Projects currently displayed serve to showcase skills such as Data Exploration, Data Cleaning, and Tableau Set-up</h3>

-Take your time, preview my work, I look forward to hearing from you!
+<align="center">Take your time, preview my work, I look forward to hearing from you!>